abimaelhernandez/chucks-jokes/README.md

 > 4. Open in ``` localhost:3000 ```

 ## Front End Development
-> .1  execute ```npm run dev ``` in another instance of terminal from root folder
+> 1.  execute ```npm run dev ``` in another instance of terminal from root folder
-> .a this will start webpack and be enable yo9u to see and make changes
+>  2.this will start webpack and be enable yo9u to see and make changes